-Next, as every warm-blooded human that has found themselves in the middle of a snow storm for the first time in a decade (we live in Cyprus, you see, where one must have air-conditioning on during Christmas dinner), we acknowledged that we were cold – Philip gave us not one but three solutions… Apparently wellbeing chalet means your designer bathroom has heated floors that you can sleep on in your birthday suit, if you please, and still stay toasty.
+Next, as every warm-blooded human that has found themselves in the middle of a snowstorm for the first time in a decade (we live in Cyprus, you see, where one must have air-conditioning on during Christmas dinner), we acknowledged that we were cold – Philip gave us not one but three solutions… Apparently, wellbeing chalet means your designer bathroom has heated floors that you can sleep on in your birthday suit, if you please, and still stay toasty.
 And in case you were still not warm enough, the roaring fire in the lounge would get you warm through to your bones.
 And if you still have your concerns, there is always the hot tub – which was another “first” for us.
 There is nothing quite as luxuriously decadent to your senses as languidly sipping champagne in a steamy whirlpool, gazing at the snow-capped peaks of the Alps.

 So we celebrated this astonishing turn of events for the better, along with our survival of what seemed like imminent death at some point, with a bottle of “local” wine (granted, it was one of France’s astonishing Bordeaux).
-I was pretty sure that “the wellbeing chalet” was an easily acquired taste, as I felt my bones melt by the roaring fire place, admiring the snow storm outside.
+I was pretty sure that “the wellbeing chalet” was an easily acquired taste, as I felt my bones melt by the roaring fireplace, admiring the snowstorm outside.

-Next morning, our hosts have supplied us with coherent driving instructions and directions of surgical precision to ensure we find our ski rental store, training school and the slopes (yes, we almost did miss the entrance initially) without a glitch.
-And so we awkwardly peddled our way towards our first ski lesson.
-Nothing really prepared an adult for the realisation of how clumsy his or her body has become than a brief “ski walk”.
-It is quite literally like trying to collect water with a sieve…Hoards of children, skillfully zipping their way around you with seemingly zero effort does not make it easier.
+The next morning, our hosts have supplied us with coherent driving instructions and directions of surgical precision to ensure we find our ski rental store, training school, and the slopes (yes, we almost did miss the entrance initially) without a glitch.
+And so we awkwardly paddled our way towards our first ski lesson.
+Nothing really prepared an adult for the realization of how clumsy his or her body has become than a brief “ski walk”.
+It is quite literally like trying to collect water with a sieve.
+Hoards of children skillfully zipping their way around you with seemingly zero effort does not make it easier.
 Yet we persevered and completed the monumental task with some semblance of dignity.
-Naturally, this accomplishment garnered much celebration, which we engaged in promptly by collecting a “picnic basket” of fragrant cheeses, award-winning Bordeaux and heading back to our wellbeing chalet and its hypnotising fire.
+Naturally, this accomplishment garnered much celebration, which we engaged in promptly by collecting a “picnic basket” of fragrant cheeses, award-winning Bordeaux, and heading back to our wellbeing chalet and its hypnotizing fire.

-Our second ski lesson was a little more encouraging and we were upgraded with a ski pass, which involved an ungodly walk to the “adult” lift.
-Thankfully, by now I had mastered the ski walk and had happily plodded along to the very impressive, wide, pristine and absolutely terrifying for me “blue” slopes.
+Our second ski lesson was a little more encouraging, and we were upgraded with a ski pass, which involved an ungodly walk to the “adult” lift.
+Thankfully, by now, I had mastered the ski walk and had happily plodded along to the very impressive, wide, pristine, and absolutely terrifying for me “blue” slopes.
 All this bravery was promptly rewarded on the very same night by a visit to one of the local eateries, Le Genepi, where we got in touch with our inner hunters and ordered the semi-DIY hot plate special – absolutely worth it!
-And of course this was immediately followed by a visit to our hot tub upon our return to our wellbeing chalet – I could definitely get used to this.
+And of course, this was immediately followed by a visit to our hot tub upon our return to our wellbeing chalet – I could definitely get used to this.

 The next day was a tad more restrained, chiefly because of ski-related injury I managed to incur, in all my bravado.
-This put a stop to skiing for the rest of the stay, but allowed us to discover the beautiful walking trail high up in the resort with the kinds of views that should have stopped Hannibal from crossing over, if he was anything like me.
+This put a stop to skiing for the rest of the stay but allowed us to discover the beautiful walking trail high up in the resort with the kinds of views that should have stopped Hannibal from crossing over if he was anything like me.

-And nothing soothes a bruised amateur skiers ego (and sore muscles) like a good relaxing massage.
+And nothing soothes a bruised amateur skier’s ego (and sore muscles) like a good relaxing massage.
 Incidentally, you can book one on fairly short notice.
 Now, that’s what I call a wellbeing chalet.
 Have I mentioned I could get used to this?

-Disclosure: Our property, service and product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own and are in no way influenced by the sponsor.
+Note: All benefits & upgrades subject to availability & Terms & Conditions, enquire for more information.
+Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.